LGoodDatePicker/LGoodDatePicker/README.md

 This release includes all the features of LGoodDatePicker to date.

 Contact information:
-You can contact the author with [this email form](http://www.emailmeform.com/builder/form/ZQcYut4393).
+The primary developer can be contacted with [this email form](http://www.emailmeform.com/builder/form/ZQcYut4393).

 General features:
 * Automatic internationalization.
 (Month names, weekday names, the default first day of the week, default date formats, and button text.)